himanshu-1608/A2Z-Learning/README.md

 ![License](https://img.shields.io/github/license/himanshu-1608/A2Z-Learning?color=purple)
 ![Completion](https://img.shields.io/badge/Project%20Completion-~100%25-blue)

-Language used : Java + XML.
+Language used : Java.

 Hola People :raised_hands: !!

 Welcome to this app...

-The single point destination for all kinds of exam.
-Explore your topics of interest from course list.
+The single point destination for all kinds of exams.
+Explore your topics of interest from the course list.

 - ABOUT THIS APP
-  - This app is designed to fulfil basic needs of aspiring students preparing for various examinations.
+  - This app is designed to fulfill basic needs of aspiring students preparing for various examinations.
   - It contains **study material, notes, youtube tutorials and tests** for various courses.

 - WHAT YOU SEEK